hashicorp/terraform-provider-aws/website/docs/d/route53_resolver_firewall_rule_group.html.markdown

 ## Example Usage

-The following example shows how to get a firewall domain list from its id.
+The following example shows how to get a firewall rule group from its id.

 ```terraform
 data "aws_route53_resolver_firewall_rule_group" "example" {